intelligent-machine-learning/dlrover/docs/design/checkpoint-in-memory.md

 ### Backup Checkpoint Shards of Data Parallelism

 The ranks in different DP units has the same model replica.
-If a node breakdowns and restarts, the retarted node can gather the model checkpoint from the node in other DP unit.
+If a node breakdowns and restarts, the retarted node can gather the model checkpoint from the memory of the node in other DP unit.

 <div align="center">
 <img src="../figures/ft_llm_training/dp-ckpt-backup.jpg" alt="Async Checkpoint Classes" width="600">